bjogart/logaine-lorestar/_posts/2024-01-25-meet-the-keep.md

 It cannot be upgraded or sidegraded.

 The second one, _human_,
-notes what species your soldiers belong to.
+is an indication of the species to which soldiers in the unit belong.
-I tried to Google _"upgrade species"_
+To be certain I Googled _"upgrade\ species"_
 ---this one is off-limits.

 That leaves two keywords: